 About me

 I am a Ph.D. candidate in sociology at the University of Wisconsin-Madison and also hold a master’s degree in statistics from the same university.
 I am interested in developing and applying rigorous and impactful tools in statistics.
 My methodological interests lie in causal inference, particularly mediation/longitudinal estimands and causal machine learning.
-My substantive areas include social stratification and mobility, the sociology of education, and health disparities.
+My substantive areas include social stratification and mobility, sociology of education, and health disparity.

 You can find my CV here.

-Nonparametric Causal Decomposition of Group Disparities
+07/29/2024 A new version of Nonparametric Causal Decomposition of Group Disparities has been posted on ArXiv.